-- Gather students together and organize into an orderly formation - Inform students that as part of LOCKDOWN / BARRICADE procedures, the class will evacuate off-campus to a predetermined Off-Site Evacuation Location - □ Follow pre-arranged evacuation route to evacuation location - Should the group be confronted by the intruder who is intent on doing harm, consider taking defensive measures to run, hide or fight the assailant - □ Upon arrival at the pre-arranged location, take attendance - By radio communication or cell phone, contact School Incident Commander or designee or 911 Dispatcher to report class location and any absent or missing students - Maintain order in all areas of shelter or assembly.
-Do not release students to parent/guardian until instructed by School Incident Commander or law enforcement

-EVACUATION is implemented when conditions make it unsafe to remain in the building.
-This action provides for the orderly movement of students and staff along prescribed routes from inside school buildings to a designated outside area of safety.
+Gather students together and organize into an orderly formation Inform students that as part of LOCKDOWN / BARRICADE procedures, the class will evacuate off-campus to a pre-determined Off-Site Evacuation Location Follow pre-arranged evacuation route to evacuation location Should the group be confronted by the intruder who is intent on doing harm, consider taking defensive measures to run, hide or fight the assailant Upon arrival at the pre-arranged location, take attendance By radio communication or cell phone, contact School Incident Commander or designee or 911 Dispatcher to report class location and any absent or missing students Maintain order in all areas of shelter or assembly.
+Do not release students to parent/guardian until instructed by School Incident Commander or law enforcement EVACUATION buildir CUATION is implemented when conditions make it unsafe to remain in the ng.
+This action provides for the orderly movement of students and staff prescribed routes from inside school buildings to a designated outside area buildir along of safe CUATION is implemented when conditions make it unsafe to remain in the ng.
+This action provides for the orderly movement of students and staff prescribed routes from inside school buildings to a designated outside area